-SNFS Distributed LAN can easily fill several Gigabit Ethernets with data, so take special care when selecting and configuring the switches used to interconnect SNFS Distributed LAN clients and servers.
-Ensure that your network switches have enough internal bandwidth to handle all of the anticipated traffic between all Distributed LAN clients and servers connected to them.
+A StorNext LAN can easily saturate several Gigabit Ethernet connections with data, so take special care when selecting and configuring the switches used to interconnect StorNext LAN Clients and gateway servers.
+Ensure that your network switches have enough internal bandwidth to handle all of the anticipated traffic between all StorNext LAN Clients and gateway servers connected to them.

 A network switch that is dropping packets will cause TCP retransmissions.
-This can be easily observed on both Linux and Windows platforms by using the netstat -s command while Distributed LAN is in progress.
-Reducing the TCP window size used by Distributed LAN might also help with an oversubscribed network switch.
+This can be easily observed on both Linux and Windows platforms by using the netstat -s command while the StorNext LAN Client is reading or writing data to the file system.
+Reducing the TCP window size used by the LAN might also help with an oversubscribed network switch.
 The Windows client Distributed LAN tab and the Linux dpserver file contain the tuning parameter for the TCP window size.
-Note that Distributed LAN server remounts are required after changing this parameter.
+Note that the gateway must unmount and remount the StorNext file system.

-It is best practice to have all SNFS Distributed LAN clients and servers directly attached to the same network switch.
-A router between a Distributed LAN client and server could be easily overwhelmed by the data rates required.
+It is best practice to have all StorNext gateways directly attached to the same network switch.
+A router between gateways could be easily overwhelmed by the data rates required.